NUTRITION AND MEDICAL SCIENCES

 About the program

-The Nutrition and Medical Sciences major is designed to focus on building a strong science foundation focused in biology, physiology, and chemistry.
-The integration of science and nutrition through the Nutrition and Medical Sciences major will successfully prepare you to pursue an advanced degree in nutrition, medicine, dentistry, pharmacy, physical therapy, or other related health professions.
-If preparing for an advanced degree, students can access the Center for Health Profession Studies for further advisement and peer mentorship.
-Meet some nutrition majors!
+The Nutrition and Medical Sciences major is a great fit for students interested in Pre-Med, Pre-PA, Pre-Dental, Pre-OT, Pre-PT or other professional and graduate schools.
+The coursework builds a strong science foundation in biology, physiology, and chemistry while also educating students in metabolism, pathophysiology, pharmacology, and diet and disease relationships.
+The integration of science and nutrition through the Nutrition and Medical Sciences major successfully prepares students to pursue an advanced degree in nutrition, medicine, dentistry, pharmacy, physical therapy, or other related health professions.
+Students can access the Center for Health Profession Studies for further advisement and peer mentorship.
+Our students have been extremely successful in pursuit of their educational and career goals - meet some nutrition majors!

 Additionally, the Department of Behavioral Health and Nutrition offers majors in Nutrition and Dietetics and Nutrition.
-The option to combine the Nutrition and Medical Sciences and the Nutrition and Dietetics major is available to students who want to conduct nutrition research or apply to a dietetic internship.
+The option to combine the Nutrition and Medical Sciences and the Nutrition and Dietetics major is available to students who are interested in having the option to apply to medical, dental, PA, or other health professional/graduate school or apply to a dietetic internship.

 Career Opportunities for Nutrition and Medical Sciences Major Graduates